CIRCUS FOR HIRE IN SCHOOLS

 I was pleased to start getting telephone calls for tickets, so i organised for buyers to collect their tickets at the school front office and leave payment – thankfully we sold all 600 tickets.

 The circus crew were very friendly and did not mind answering my questions on the day of the event.
 We organised for the children to dress in circus themed clothes for £1, so the audience looked wonderful.
 The event was spectacular with lots of “oohs” and “ahhs” from the audience.
-At the start of the second half (after a 30 minute interval), We have had so much positive feedback since the event that we have decided to book Happy’s Circus again in 2014 – we felt we’d get a better response by having a two year gap.
+At the start of the second half (after a 30 minute interval), We have had so much positive feedback since the event that we have decided to book Happy’s Circus again – we felt we’d get a better response by having a two year gap.
 It was very satisfying that we made £2,800 clear profit out of the event, and would not hesitate in recommending it to an school.

 Jo Griffiths, secretary, Kings Worthy Primary School